amazingrando/forthequeen/src/pages/index.md

 The biggest requirement for anything you do based on our work is attribution; you must give us credit for our work.
 The next section goes into detail on how you should do that.

-Second, you can’t imply or state that Alex Roberts or Evil Hat Publications is endorsing or sponsoring you unless we’ve made a special arrangement with you.
-Don’t use the Evil Hat logo or the _For the Queen_ logo without talking to us first.
+Second, you can’t imply or state that Alex Roberts is endorsing or sponsoring you unless we’ve made a special arrangement with you.
+Don’t use the _For the Queen_ logo without talking to Alex first.
 There is a _Descended From the Queen_ logo you can use very easily, though; see above.
 Also, don't use the name _For the Queen_ in the title of your product.

 Third, you may not use any material from _For the Queen_ that is not in the SRD content -- including but not limited to the specific prompts and artwork.
 You must create your own original material using the _For the Queen_ system as a base.

-Finally, you can’t use the SRD to make something which would be prejudicial to Evil Hat Productions or Alex Robert's honor or reputation.
+Finally, you can’t use the SRD to make something which would be prejudicial to Alex Roberts’ honor or reputation.
 (That’s exactly how the legal license puts it!)
-We’re not sure how you’d do that, but don’t.

 That’s all the legal stuff.
 As always, if you’re unsure about exactly what to do or if you’re investing a lot of money in publishing something based on our work, think about talking to a lawyer.